What's wrong Coach?

 difficult to get down low enough.

-to the result of the impact on the velocity of the bowl.
+"weight" out due to the result of the impact on the velocity of the

-should be no discernable space between the bowl and the green.
+But, there should be no discernable space between the bowl and the

 don't change your delivery.
 Just reduce your speed of delivery.
 Many